kraghuprasad/fp-convert/README.md

 # features

 fp-convert is a commanline tool written in Python which uses fp_convert module to carry out its work.
 The same module can be invoked from other Python programs too, to generate required PDF documents.
 At present it is designed to generate project specification document for any software or IT based projects.
 We would be adding support for other kinds of documents in future, based on the demand from the community.
-At the same time it should not be presumed that the generated document would not be useful for capturing other knowledge-items.
-The LaTeX base documentclass used in `article'.
-Hence you can use fp-convert to generate any kind of document, as long as you follow certain conventions while creating your mindmap.
+At the same time it should not be presumed that the generated document would not be useful for capturing other knowledge-items. fp-convert uses LaTeX base document class `article'.
+Hence you can use fp-convert to generate any kind of document which can be built using that document class, as long as you follow certain conventions while creating your mindmap.

 ## print-quality PDF generation